1962: The Beach Boys released “Ten Little Indians,” the third single from their debut album, Surfin’ Safari.

 Jean Terrell, R&B and jazz singer who replaced Diana Ross as the lead singer of The Supremes in 1970, was born in Belzoni, MS in 1944.

-John McVie, bassist with Fleetwood Mac as well as John Mayall & the Bluesbreakers, was born in Ealing, London, England in 1945.
+John McVie, bassist for John Mayall & the Bluesbreakers and founding member of Fleetwood Mac, was born in Ealing, London, England in 1945.

 Gayle McCormick, singer best known as a member of Smith, was born in St. Louis, MO in 1948.